Investing Real Estate Investing

 If you find a lien on the property you want to purchase, it's not automatically a deal-breaker.
 Here's what you can do:

-• Clear the lien.
-The most straightforward option is to get the lien paid off.
-Typically, this is the seller’s responsibility, but you should follow up to ensure it’s cleared so it doesn’t come back to haunt you.
+• Clear the lien: The easiest option is to get the lien paid off.
+Typically, this is the seller's responsibility, but you should follow up to ensure it's cleared so it doesn't come back to haunt you.

-Typically, having the seller pay off the lien is the better option since you don’t want to take on the responsibility of the debt, but if you can work it out in the sales price, it works out the same.
+Typically, having the seller pay off the lien is the better option since you don't want to take on the responsibility of the debt, but if you can work it into the sales price, it can work out the same.
+However, I recommend being cautious and asking a real estate agent or an attorney about the risks of this arrangement.

 FAQs